-Dorian is the baseline scale over these chords as we talked about before, but certain chord-tones like the natural 13th and even the Major 7th, really come to life when held out over the harmony of a tonic minor chord.
+Dorian is the baseline scale over these chords as we talked about before, but certain chord-tones like the natural 13th and even the Major 7th which is not actually contained in Dorian, really come to life when held out over the harmony of a tonic minor chord.

-You don’t need to think of these as separate scales (more on this later), simply have your baseline scale in mind, and add in or highlight specific colorful chord-tones like the major 7th or natural 6th one-by-one into your soloing concept as you study how your favorite players make use of them.
+Simply have your baseline scale in mind, and add in or highlight specific colorful chord-tones like the major 7th or natural 6th one-by-one into your soloing concept as you study and explore how your favorite players make use of these specific SOUNDS.

-Check out how Trane uses the natural 6th (:38):
+Check out how Trane really highlights the natural 6th here (:38):

 Or how Seamus Blake uses the Major 7th (and the natural 6th):